kubernetes/kops/docs/cli/kops_create_cluster.md

 ### Examples

 ```
-  # Create a cluster in AWS
+  # Create a cluster in AWS in a single zone.
   kops create cluster --name=kubernetes-cluster.example.com \
+  --state=s3://kops-state-1234 \
-  --state=s3://kops-state-1234 --zones=eu-west-1a \
+  --zones=eu-west-1a \
   --node-count=2

-  # Create a cluster in AWS that has HA masters.
+  # Create a cluster in AWS with HA masters.
 This cluster
-  # will be setup with an internal networking in a private VPC.
+  # has also been configured for private networking in a kops-managed VPC.
-  # A bastion instance will be setup to provide instance access.
+  # The bastion flag is set to create an entrypoint for admins to SSH.
   export NODE_SIZE=${NODE_SIZE:-m4.large}
   export MASTER_SIZE=${MASTER_SIZE:-m4.large}
   export ZONES=${ZONES:-"us-east-1d,us-east-1b,us-east-1c"}